Table of Contents

 In the meantime, the AI-assisted translation is available for automated translations.

-The script “transferMappings” (copies compliance mappings from an older reference model version to a newer one) is not implemented yet.
+The “transferMappings” script that copies compliance mappings from an older reference model version to a newer one is not available yet, but will be in a future release.

 Retired features and compatibility with older versions